UIx + ShadowCLJS: Revolutionizing Clojure SSR for Interactive Landing Pages

 Further optimizations

-As I mentioned above, just the SSR didn't boost the performance to this score.
+As I mentioned above, it wasn't just the SSR that boosted my score so hight.
 I also added gzip middleware to the static assets so load times are further reduced.
 It had an impressive effect: 600kb of javascript -> 154 kb.

 shadow-cljs